Buffalo Chicken and Rice Casserole

 • Cheese: This casserole is topped with shredded white cheddar cheese.
 Regular orange cheddar is fine, too.

-• Toppings: Sliced green onions, blue cheese crumbles, and sour cream take this dish to another level.
+• Toppings: Sliced green onions, blue cheese crumbles (or feta crumbles), and sour cream take this dish to another level.

 A cheesy casserole topped with blue cheese crumbles and sliced green onions.

-To assemble this buffalo chicken and rice casserole, you’ll start with a quick sauté on the stovetop, and then finish it off in the oven.
+To assemble this rice casserole, you’ll start with a quick sauté on the stovetop and then finish it off in the oven.
 Here are the steps:

-• Saute the Veggies and the Rice.
-First, get your oven preheating to 400˚F. Next, heat up the oil over medium heat, and sauté the onions, carrots, and celery until they have softened.
+1. Saute the veggies and the rice.
+First, preheat your oven to 400˚F. Next, heat the oil over medium heat and sauté the onions, carrots, and celery until they have softened.
 Stir in the garlic, sprinkle in some salt and pepper, and then add the rice.
 Stir and cook for a couple of minutes to toast the rice a bit.

-• Combine the Ingredients in a Baking Dish.
+2. Combine the ingredients in a baking dish.
 Next, spoon the rice mixture into a large (9×13) baking dish.
 Stir the cream cheese into the hot rice, and then stir in the chicken broth, buffalo sauce, and shredded chicken.

-• Bake.
-Cover the baking dish with foil, and place it in the preheated oven to bake for about 40 minutes, or until the rice is tender.
+3. Bake.
+Cover with foil, and place it in the preheated oven to bake for about 40 minutes or until the rice is tender.

-• Top with Cheese.
+4. Top with cheese.
 Once the rice is cooked through, remove the foil, and give the casserole another stir.
-Sprinkle the cheddar cheese evenly over the top and bake it for about 10 more minutes, or until the cheese is melted.
+Sprinkle the cheddar cheese evenly over the top and bake it for about 10 more minutes or until the cheese is melted.

 A casserole dish with one square of the casserole scooped out.